Veggies 101: What Exactly is a Non-Starchy Vegetable?Article posted in: South Beach Diet South Beach DIY

 Vegetables in general are full of vitamins, minerals and fiber.
 Plus, they’re low in calories and contain no fat or cholesterol, making them something of a weight loss win-win.

 But, when it comes to carbs, not all veggies are created equal.
-Starchy veggies like carrots, beets, potatoes, parsnips, pumpkin, peas, corn and some assorted squashes tend to be a bit higher in carbohydrates, so while we encourage you to enjoy one or two servings of your favorites each day during Phase 2 and 3, we recommend you limit consumption of these options while you’re trying to lose weight.
+Starchy veggies like carrots, beets, potatoes, parsnips, pumpkin, peas, corn and some assorted squashes tend to be a bit higher in carbohydrates.
+While we encourage you to enjoy one or two servings of your favorites each day during weight loss, we recommend that you limit consumption of these options while you’re trying to lose weight.

-Non-starchy veggies, on the other hand, tend to be lower in carbs making them a great choice for those watching their waistlines.
+On the other hand, non-starchy veggies tend to be lower in carbs, making them a great choice for those watching their waistlines.

 What are some examples of non-starchy vegetables?

-Cucumbers, bell peppers, asparagus, cauliflower, broccoli and leafy greens are all examples of non-starchy veggies you can enjoy in unlimited quantities on any phase of South Beach Simple.
+Cucumbers, bell peppers, asparagus, cauliflower, broccoli and leafy greens are all examples of non-starchy veggies that you can enjoy on any phase of the South Beach Diet.
+We recommend eating at least three servings of non-starchy vegetables each day.